-"I" statements are used to help the speaker focus on their own feelings, thoughts, and needs, and avoid criticizing or blaming the other person.
-Criticism and blame will automatically bring up defensiveness in the listener, who then stops listening to what's being said and starts forming their response to the criticism and blame.
+"I" statements help the speaker focus on their own feelings, thoughts, and wants, steering clear of criticism and blame directed at the other person.
+Criticism and blaming triggers defensiveness in the listener, who then stops listening and starts formulating their response against the perceived attack.

-Most of my clients have heard the advice of using "I" instead of "you" statements, but a lot of them, when starting out, don't do it correctly.
-Some people switch "I" statements around so that they are really "you" statements in disguise.
-For example, if someone said, "I felt hurt because all you think about is yourself and what you want" - this is really a "you" statement in disguise.
-A true "I" statement would look like, "I felt hurt because it didn't seem like my feelings were being considered.
+Consider the statement, "I felt hurt because all you think about is yourself and what you want" - this is essentially a "you" statement disguised as an "I" statement.
+A genuine "I" statement, on the other hand, might be framed as, "I felt hurt because it didn't seem like my feelings were being considered.
 It would mean a lot to me to know that I'm important."
-This switch can be a little tricky at first, but with practice, it will get easier and easier.
+Although making this shift can be challenging initially, with continued practice, it becomes increasingly natural.

 Stating a positive need involves turning a complaint into a statement of what you want.
 Rather than framing your request in terms of what you don't want or what is lacking, focus on voicing your preferences, dreams, or the positive changes you would like to see.
 This approach sets the tone for a more collaborative and solution-focused, instead of problem-focused, conversation.